newtoncodes/devil/README.md

 The console is fully supported.
 As long as we have tested, all logging functions display the right output.
 Also you can use colors.
 If your node.js application uses colors as stdout, we translate that colors to CSS codes in the DevTools console, you can see the result in the screenshots below.
 There is full runtime support and access to the global object and require.
 You can require any application module from the console and use it runtime.
 All that is needed is the application to be running still, of course.

-## Installation
-`npm install -g devil`

-* You have to reinstall the program if you change the node.js version, because the plugins need recompilation.

-## Usage

-Simply use the command:

-`devil`

-or

-`node /path/to/devil`

-It will start a server and a client and you can start doing your job.
-If you want more advanced usage, try **--help** for more info.
-The port and host of the server are configurable.
-You can also start the program as a server or client only if you want remote debugging.

-#### Just try it out

-We have added a test application, just to try out Devil.
-After starting Devil, just enter **../../testapp** or **/path/to/devil/testapp** and run it.
-It has some basic functionality for testing.

-#### Remote debugging

-You can use Devil to debug an application running remotely.
-You have to install the module both on the "server" machine (the computer that runs your node.js app, that you want to debug) and the "client" (usually your computer).
-Start the server with:

-`devil -s -h 0.0.0.0`

-This will start Devil without the client, listening on any IP.
-Then, run the client from your computer with:

-`devil -c -h [IP]`

-Where [IP] is the server's IP.

 ## Screenshots